averias/phpredis-bloom/README.md

 ```

-`Executing Bloom Filter commands by using BloomFilter datatype`
+`Executing Bloom Filter commands by using BloomFilter data types`

 ```
 use Averias\RedisBloom\Factory\RedisBloomFactory;